Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Introduction

 \section{Introduction}

 The discussion around the allowed low-energy effective theories has been an interesting path to study the quantum gravity in ultraviolet(UV).
 Especially in the standard cosmology, early universe has a period of vacuum dominated time called inflation with quasi de Sitter(dS) geometry \cite{Guth:1980zm,Lyth:1998xn}.
 Since the inflation, as well as the dark energy dominated late universe geometry both imply that at least an approximate de Sitter vacuum exists in nature, it is important to construct such a vacuum/quasi vacuum in possible candidates of quantum gravity.
-The de Sitter swampland conjecture has been proposed \cite{Obied:2018sgi}, and originally stated that any vacuum has to satisfy $|\nabla V|\geq c\, V/\MP$ for constant $c \sim \mathcal{O} (1) $ to have a stringy construction, to forbid meta stable de Sitter vacuum.
-This conjecture, if being correct, basically states that string theory as the UV theory can not give rise to the standard $\Lambda$CDM universe.
+The de Sitter swampland conjecture has been proposed \cite{Obied:2018sgi}, and originally stated that any vacuum has to satisfy $|\nabla V|\geq c\, V $ for constant $c \sim \mathcal{O} (1) $ to have a stringy construction, to forbid meta stable de Sitter vacuum. {\cb In \cite{Ooguri:2018wrx}, the de Sitter swampland conjecture has been further refined as either $|\nabla V|/V \geq {\cal O}(1)\, $ or min$(\nabla_i \nabla_j V)<- {\cal O}(1)$.
+Although there are some counter-examples at scalar potential maxima that $|\nabla V|/V\ll {\cal O}(1)$, the second condition on the minimum eigenvalue of the Hessian $\nabla_i \nabla_j V$ can still be satisfied. } This conjecture, if being correct, basically states that string theory as the UV theory can not give rise to the standard $\Lambda$CDM universe.

 Nevertheless, it is still worth exploring more that what kinds of low energy theories can arise from string theory and what might be the low energy theory for a consistent UV quantum gravity to resolve this sharpened contradiction.

-More recently, a connection from the bounds on inflationary fluctuation to the swampland conjecture has been proposed, namely trans-Planckian censorship conjecture (TCC) \cite{Bedroya:2019snp}.
+More recently, a connection from the bounds on inflationary fluctuation to the de Sitter (dS) swampland conjecture has been proposed, namely trans-Planckian censorship conjecture (TCC) \cite{Bedroya:2019snp}.
 It comes from the statement that quantum fluctuations should remain quantum and never exit the Hubble horizon and freeze during inflation.
-This leads to the bound on the inflationary scale:
+This leads to the bound on the inflationary scale,